sadeq220/docs/microservice/README.md

     - each microservice should represent one specific **business domain**
     - Consequently the teams are cross-functional, including the full range of skills required for the development: user-experience, database, and project management.

+Some approaches help to adapt microservice architecture easily:
+- DDD aggregate pattern
+  - first structure the business logic as an object model(domain model)[2^]
+  - then structuring a domain model as a set of aggregates and make the boundaries explicit.
+- monitoring using Grafana and Prometheus
 ### Cloud native applications
 More applications are being deployed to the cloud(because of cost management) so write the application `cloud native` from the beginning.